Balach Marri

-Balach Marri (مير بالاچ مری; 17 January 1966 – 20 November 2007) was a Baloch commander in the Balochistan Liberation Army (BLA), a Baloch nationalist organisation, listed as a terrorist group by Pakistan, China, the United Kingdom, the United States and the European Union.
+Balach Marri (17 January 1966 – 20 November 2007) was a Pakistani Baloch separatist militant who founded the Balochistan Liberation Army (BLA), a militant organisation operating from Afghanistan, which is listed as a terrorist group by the United Nations, Pakistan, Iran, China, the United Kingdom, the United States and the European Union.

 Personal life

 Marri was one of six sons of Balochistan politician Khair Bakhsh Marri.
 Marri's brothers are Hyrbyair Marri, Ghazan Marri, Hamza Marri, Mehran Marri, and Changez Marri.

 Leader of Baloch Liberation Army (BLA)

 Balach Marri was one of the major leaders of the Baloch Liberation Army (BLA).
 His death caused a split in the BLA.
 Since Hyrbyair Marri was arrested in United Kingdom, Mehran Marri took control of BLA.
 Mehran was accused of running the affairs of the BLA in a mismanaged manner.
 The rift between Mehran Marri and Hyrbyair Marri led to the creation of United Baloch Army (UBA).
 BLA leadership has accused Mehran and his companions of stealing $3 million funds and $800 million worth of weapons from BLA, with which they launched UBA.
-United Baloch Army is a break away faction of Baloch Liberation Army and is currently run by Mehran Marri.
+United Baloch Army is a breakaway faction of Baloch Liberation Army and is currently run by Mehran Marri.

 Moreover, after Balach Marri's death BLA was greatly weakened in North-Eastern and Central part of Balochistan.